 With one out of eight women in the United States being diagnosed with breast cancer, we know that the same is true for our customers.
 Be Pink allows our customers to see our employees’ dedication while at the same time participate in making a difference themselves by donating to Miles for the Cure to earn miles, or by donating unused American Airlines AAdvantage® miles to American Airlines Miles of Hope.
 Raised funds go toward a research grant at M.D.
 Anderson Cancer Center in Houston.

 This year’s Be Pink campaign again focuses on the stories of our employees, the true strength behind the airline’s community efforts.
-We invited employee survivors and co-survivors systemwide to Fort Worth to be honored at CEO and President Doug Parker’s quarterly State of the Airline address.
+We invited employee survivors and co-survivors systemwide to Fort Worth to be honored at CEO and Chairman Doug Parker’s quarterly State of the Airline address.
 At a mid-morning brunch, they shared their stories with each other and reminisced on their journeys.
 Some participated in a photo shoot.
-Their portraits represent why American and its employees’ are dedicated to finding a cure.
+Their portraits represent why American and its employees are dedicated to finding a cure.

 Their voices are singular, united in bringing awareness and working to fund research.
-“When I was first diagnosed, the first thing my doctor told me was that everyone’s story with cancer is different,” said Web Analyst Debbie Smith, who recently hit her 5-year, all-clear milestone.
+“When I was first diagnosed, the first thing my doctor told me was that everyone’s story with cancer is different,” said Web Analyst Debbie Smith, who recently hit her five-year, all-clear milestone.
 “But look at all of us here.
 We are all working together toward the same goal.”

 Flight Attendant Lenard Blackwell, DFW, returned for his second year participating in the Be Pink campaign.
 His story is unique in that he is the only male participant, but he says there is support out there for all those affected by breast cancer.
 “You can be the survivor, the caregiver, the family member, the partner, the friend,” Blackwell said.
 “But whatever role you play, there is support out there for you.”

 Customers will be able to see American employees’ pink participation systemwide this month: Employees are wearing pink all month, plus you’ll be able to see pink accents are everywhere you look — on napkins, menus, boarding passes and more.
-We’re serving complimentary Minute Maid Pink Lemonade on flights and GoGo’s log-on landing page is blushing, as well.
+We’re serving complimentary Minute Maid® Pink Lemonade on flights and Gogo’s log-on landing page is blushing, as well.
 Look for special pink items to purchase in flight and in the Admirals Club lounges, where part of the purchase price goes toward breast cancer research funds.

 In July, American employees who have survived breast cancer were invited to headquarters, where CEO and President Doug Parker recognized them at the quarterly State of the Airlines address.
 The event kicked off the airline’s annual Be Pink campaign efforts.